 Executive Summary

-Dynegy’s argument is basically an request for the Commission to adopt a new practice, contrary to Commission precedent, that ties the procurement of network transmission service purchased from a transmission provider to separate “capacity” payments made to generators.
+Dynegy’s argument is basically a request for the Commission to adopt a new practice, contrary to Commission precedent, that ties the procurement of network transmission service purchased from a transmission provider to separate “capacity” payments made to generators.
 Dynegy attempts to create a new requirement that ensures generators “capacity” or “demand charge” payments in order for a transmission customer to utilize network transmission service, regardless of whether the transmission customer has otherwise properly “purchased power” as a network resource pursuant to Order No. 888 requirements.
 There is no Commission requirement in the OATT, much less in the Midwest region, that assures Dynegy “of capacity payments to which it is entitled.”
 (Complaint at 2).

 The Commission should deny Dynegy’s complaint.
 To do otherwise would: (i) violate Commission policy allowing the designation of purchased power as a network resource, and (ii) add costs to Illinois’ retail customers that are not justified by reliability concerns or by an effort to eliminate a discriminatory practice.

-While ComEd is not violating its OATT in this instance, the fact that there is an issue even raised about the designation of a network resource highlights the continued issues with the use of network and Point to point transmission service.
+While ComEd is not violating its OATT in this instance, the fact that there is an issue even raised about the designation of a network resource highlights the continued issues with the use of network and point to point transmission service.
 The Commission should move quickly to establish Regional Transmission Organizations (“RTOs”) that include a market design and congestion management system that allows all customers to be treated on a non-discriminatory basis accordingly to a rational, efficiently function electricity market.

 VI.